The Importance of Communication for Medical Assistants

 Rooming Patients

-Medical assistants escort patients to exam rooms and perform the necessary clinical and administrative tasks that are a part of every visit.
-They collect biological samples for testing, to prepare them for the doctor’s visit.
+Medical assistants escort patients to exam rooms and perform clinical tasks, such as collecting biological samples and handling administrative duties, as part of every visit.

 Updating Medical Records

 Among those responsibilities is updating the patient’s health record.
+It is essential to collect all relevant information from the patient to maintain accurate and comprehensive medical records.
 You’ll reconcile their drug list, review their physical complaints, and prescreen them for mental health and safety issues.
 The goal is to ensure the data doctors use to make medical decisions is complete and accurate.

 Obtaining Vital Signs